lyudmilalala/k8s_learn/chapter_6_log_monitor/README.md

 `test_app` directory includes a simple stateless http web application, and will be included as an test sample in instructions.

 All components are installed by `helm`, so you must first have `helm` installed on your k8s master server.
+[Follow this link to install helm.](https://helm.sh/docs/intro/install/)